jedisct1/EtchDNS/README.md

 Block malicious domains, ads, or unwanted content by configuring the `nx_zones.txt` file with domains that should return NXDOMAIN responses.

-EtchDNS can be used as an intermediary between a DNSCrypt server proxy (like https://github.com/DNSCrypt/encrypted-dns-server) and your resolver to reduce load and enhance reliability.
+EtchDNS can be used as an intermediary between a DNSCrypt server proxy (such as [encrypted-dns-server](https://github.com/DNSCrypt/encrypted-dns-server)) and your resolver to reduce load and enhance reliability.

 ### Custom DNS Processing with WebAssembly